dlouvton/provisioner-ng/README.md

 Provisioner-ng
 ==============

-Provisioner-ng, provides the framework to deploy environments and run integration tests against multi-node software on AWS and other cloud providers.
+Provisioner-ng, provides the framework to deploy environments and run integration tests (using testng) against multi-node software on AWS and other cloud providers.

 ###Develop Provisioner-ng
 To contribute to Provisioner-ng, you may clone this project and import the maven project into Eclipse and install the Eclipse TestNG plugin.
 Once the project is imported, you can run tests as TestNG tests or execute the goal "mvn test".